devabdullah-lab/image-labs/README.md

 https://your-cdn-link/files/images/{image-id}.webp
 ```

 This link can be used to display or download the uploaded images.
+Images are optimized and delivered via the Gumlet CDN to ensure high speed and reduced loading times.

 ---